 "Get ready, everyone!"
 Talele shouted.
 "The fish is here!"

 "Treke, pay attention!
-The spirit is within reach!
-Purge the rranha!"
+The spirit is within reach!”

-As Siku and the others kept the fish occupied, Treke continued to concentrate on the spirit.
-She could feel it pushing against her, struggling desperately not unlike the beast it possessed.
-The tukra snapped at her mentally, turning her anxiety into panic.
-"You will not get away!" she shouted.
+As Siku and the others kept the fish occupied, Treke concentrated on the spirit.
+She could feel it pushing against her, struggling desperately to escape not unlike the beast it possessed.
+Treke’s anxiety grew to panic as the tukra snapped at her mind, sending shockwaves of mental anguish through her head.
+She feared that not only would the tukra win, but that its rranha would devour everything just like the greedy fish.

-"So that's it then?" asked Siku, climbing back into the boat and flopping onto her back in exhaustion.
-"Is the spirit taken care of?"
+“We did it, everyone!”
+Siku climbed back into the boat and flopped onto her back in exhaustion.
+“Is the spirit gone too, Treke?”

 Treke nodded solemnly.
 "Yes, it's gone now.
 And with the big fish dealt with, I'm sure the smaller fish will return to the lagoon soon."